NeCTAR-RC/nectarcloud-tier0doco/articles/Cloud Expert--DOCID19/Object Storage--DOCID40/Introduction to Object Storage--DOCID55.md

 Object Storage has the following features which are quite different from the traditional file systems:

-- Access via API at application-level, rather than via OS at file-system-level.
+- **Access via API** at application-level, rather than via OS at file-system-level.
   This means, byte-level interaction is not possible and interaction can occur via a single API end point.

-- No directory tree, object storage uses a flat structure and objects are stored in containers.
+- **No directory tree:** object storage uses a flat structure and objects are stored in containers.

-- Metadata lives directly with object.
+- **Metadata** lives directly with object.

-- Scalability.
-Object storage systems can scale very well when data reaches hundreds of TB and moves into the PB range and beyond.
+- **Scalability:** Object storage systems can scale very well when data reaches hundreds of TB and moves into the PB range and beyond.

-- Durability.
-Object Storage systems have mechanisms to check file consistency, and handle failed drives, bit-rot, server and cabinet failures, etc. These features allow the system to automatically replicate data as needed to retain the desired number of replicas, which results in extremely high durability and availability of data.
+- **Durability:** Object Storage systems have mechanisms to check file consistency, and handle failed drives, bit-rot, server and cabinet failures, etc. These features allow the system to automatically replicate data as needed to retain the desired number of replicas, which results in extremely high durability and availability of data.

-- Cost.
-Object storage systems are designed to run on commodity hardware, it is cheaper compared to block or file storage.
+- **Cost:** Object storage systems are designed to run on commodity hardware, it is cheaper compared to block or file storage.

-### Swift
+## Swift

 Swift is the component that provides object storage for OpenStack.
 With your credentials and via a URL you can request Swift to reserve & create storage